yusuferenayas/react-template/README.md

 # Config

-Constant variables for example Rest API path can be defined here.
+Constant variables for example Rest API path can be defined in this folder.
 New variables can be added according to project requirments.

 ```
 // ServiceConfig.ts